 The Chateau Musar Rosé is a blend of barrel fermented white Obaideh and Merwah (indigenous white grapes of Lebanon dating back to 4,000 BC) with a small amount of red Cinsault.
 This technique is typical in ‘blended’ Rosé Champagnes that Serge Hochar enjoys, this is a softly oaked unsparkling tribute.
 Production of the Chateau Musar Rosé is very limited and not declared every vintage.
-The 2016 was the first vintage since 2014.

 Read more on Chateau Musar